-Specific targets as to gender participation have been set for many of the Executive Committee members within their areas of responsibility for the purposes of their Short Term Incentives.
+Specific targets as to gender participation were set for many of the Executive Committee members within their areas of responsibility for the purposes of their FY22 Short Term Incentives.

-Further information in relation to the Company's diversity and inclusion initiatives and practices can be found on pages 14 to 15 of the Annual Report.
+Further information in relation to the Company's diversity and inclusion initiatives and practices can be found on pages 12 to 13 of the Annual Report.
 Newcrest also lodges annual reports with the Workplace Gender Equality Agency (WGEA) in relation to its Australian operations.
 A copy of these reports may be obtained from the WGEA website.

-10. Risk management
+10. Risk Management